Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSInvitation.md

 ```

 ### -InvitedUserMessageInfo
-Addition information to specify how the invitation message is sent
+Information to specify how the invitation message is sent.

 ```yaml
 Type: InvitedUserMessageInfo